 The Company accounts for income taxes using the asset and liability method to compute the difference between the tax basis of assets and liabilities and the related financial amounts, using currently enacted tax rates.
 The Company has deferred tax assets.
 The realization of these deferred tax assets is dependent upon the Company's ability to generate sufficient taxable income in future years.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount that more likely than not will be realized.
 The Company evaluates the recoverability of the deferred tax assets annually, and maintains a full valuation allowance on its deferred tax assets.
 The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
-The Company has determined that it has no uncertain tax positions.
+The Company is subject to transfer pricing and other tax regulations designed to ensure that appropriate levels of income are reported as earned by the Company's U.S. and foreign entities and are taxed accordingly.
+In the normal course of business, the Company is audited by federal, state and foreign tax authorities, and subject to inquiries from those tax authorities regarding the amount of taxes due.
+These inquiries may relate to the timing and amount of deductions and the allocation of income among various tax jurisdictions.
+The Company's policy is to recognize interest and penalties related to unrecognized tax benefits, if any, in income tax expense.